What is ‘Transactions per second’?

 Merge with other graphs:

-- With Running Vusers graph: You can merge transactions per second graph with Running Vuser graph to understand if any downfall in TPS rate due to stop/exit of the user.
+- With Running Vusers graph: You can merge the transactions per second graph with the Running Vuser graph to understand if any downfall in the TPS rate due to the stop/exit of the user.

-- With Response Time: Average transaction response time graph can be correlated with Transactions per second graph to see the effect of the number of transactions upon the transaction performance time.
-Increase in response time impacts transactions per second inversely.
+- With Response Time: The average transaction response time graph can be correlated with the Transactions per second graph to see the effect of the number of transactions upon the transaction performance time.
+An increase in response time impacts transactions per second inversely.
 Due to high response time (with constant pacing and think time setting) you will get a declination in transactions per second.

-- With Throughput: Ideally, transactions per second graph should be followed by the throughput graph.
-If it is not the case then you need to check error or network latency graph.
+- With Throughput: Ideally, the transactions per second graph should be followed by the throughput graph.
+If this is not the case then you need to check the error or network latency graph.